-Private investors are also seeking to capitalise on digital opportunities.
+Companies and private investors are increasingly seeking to capitalise on digital opportunities.
 Today, holding cryptocurrencies on a blockchain is becoming as commonplace as having cash in the bank.
-But digital transformation isn’t just about tech: there are legal implications to consider.
+But digital transformation isn’t just about tech and Web 3.0: there are legal implications to consider.
 These tend to be multi-faceted, cutting across compliance, data privacy, cyber security, employment, tax, antitrust, estate planning and other legal areas.
 And the rules can change quickly as the digital landscape evolves.

 A team dedicated to everything digital

 Integrated and dynamic, our Digital offer is a single team of legal professionals from a wide range of disciplines, all of whom combine in-depth knowledge of traditional areas of law with a comprehensive understanding of digital services, their opportunities and their legal implications.
 Our expertise spans all of our practice areas including intellectual property, compliance, IT, data privacy, commercial, corporate and employment.
 Our Digital service is designed to break down traditional law firm practice area boundaries to give you holistic, joined-up legal advice.

 All of us have at least part of our lives online and in digital assets such as emails, social media profiles, cryptocurrency and online bank accounts, to name just a few.
 The law recognises that digital assets can be owned.
 However, there is no consistency between assets and you may find that some of your most valuable assets are mere licences to use a third-party provider’s service.
 This has significant consequences when attempting to access, manage and transfer digital assets after death.